-However, there's a light at the end of the tunnel: the recent Spider-Island storyline ends with Carlie breaking up with Peter precisely because he didn't tell her he was Spider-Man, while Mary Jane gets closer to Peter.
+However, the Spider-Island storyline ends with Carlie breaking up with Peter precisely because he didn't tell her he was Spider-Man, while Mary Jane gets closer to Peter.
 The comic also focuses on Carlie's negative traits and MJ's positive ones: when people in New York start developing Spidey's powers, Carlie uses hers to play around while MJ helps Peter and the Avengers fight the Big Bad.

 Unfortunately, she's still not going anywhere anytime soon.
-Despite having had broken up with Peter, Carlie is still sticking around in the book until the end of Superior Spider-Man.
-In addition, she's starting to pop up in other books like The Punisher.
+Despite having had broken up with Peter, Carlie is still stuck around in the book until the end of Superior Spider-Man.
+In addition, she started to pop up in other books like The Punisher.
 Not only won't she go away, she's being featured in more titles despite an utter lack of enthusiasm on the part of the readers.
 And if you were thinking that she'd be portrayed in a negative light, the creators insist that she - out of anyone else in the books - is perhaps the "sanest" member of the cast.

-Oh, and let's not forget, in Superior Spider-Man, she is the first person to figure out that Peter is obviously acting incredibly out of character and decides to investigate.
+Speaking of Superior Spider-Man, she is the first person to figure out that Peter is obviously acting incredibly out of character and decides to investigate.
 Not Mary Jane, the love of his life who has discovered other Spider-Man impostors on her own before.
 Not Aunt May, the woman who raised him.
 Not even the freaking Avengers, who have fought side by side with him for years!
-This woman is the one who figures it out, in the most simple way possible.
-You want to know how?
-She follows Spidey's money trail that he's using to pay for his minions and gear, and it belongs to Otto Octavius.
-The main character, who many criticize for being a Villain Sue, made that stupid a mistake, and yet nobody figures it out but Carlie.
+This woman is the one who figures it out, in the most simple way possible: She follows Spidey's money trail that he's using to pay for his minions and gear, and it belongs to Otto Octavius.
+The main character, who many criticize for being a Villain Sue, made such a stupid mistake, and yet nobody figures it out but Carlie.
 This one might be justified by the fact she does work for the police, but when you have the Avengers in the equation...

 Many detractors towards Dan Slott tend to paint his usage of Spider-Man villain Doctor Octopus as this, especially after he became the Superior Spider-Man.
 A major complaint by fans toward this end is that Otto's thus-far-successful attempt at hijacking Peter Parker's life has less to do with him being clever and strategic, and more with all of Peter Parker's friends, allies, and family becoming total, brain-dead idiots, with the plot at times bending over backwards to keep Otto from getting egg on his face.